carlmontanari/scrapli/README.md

 python setup.py install
 ```

-scrapli has made an effort to have as few dependencies as possible.
-The "core" of scrapli can run with nothing other
+scrapli has made an effort to have as few dependencies as possible -- in fact to have ZERO dependencies!
+The "core" of
- than standard library!
-If you wish to use paramiko or ssh2-python as a driver, however, you of course need to install
+ scrapli can run with nothing other than standard library!
+If you wish to use paramiko or ssh2-python as a driver
-  those.
+ , however, you of course need to install those.
 This can be done with pip:

 ```
 pip install scrapli[paramiko]